pahoma/event-appointments/README.md

 ## Features:

-- **Database Initialization**: Set up your database connection and execute migrations with ease.
 - **User Authentication**: A command specifically dedicated to handle user authentication.
 - **Appointment Management**: Execute a range of appointment related tasks directly from your terminal.
     - Create new appointments